codlark/cls-docs/docs/Export-Section.md

-# Export Sections
+# Export Section
 Exporting cards produced by brikWork is controlled by the `export` section and its subsections, each one controlling a different export target.
 These targets are:
  - `bulk` - this target exports cards to individual images
  - `pdf` - this target exports the cards to a pdf, useful print and play
  - `tts` - this target exports the cards into an image suitable for Tabletop Simulator

 The `export` section and subsections use property: value format.
-There are two properties common to all export targets:
+These properties common to all export targets:

+ - `output: FOLDER-PATH` - output folder for exporting cards.
+Default value is `[]` which uses the same folder as the layout folder.
  - `name: NAME` - the name to use when generating the files.
 Each export target handles the name differently due to each target saving different kinds of files.
- - `include-bleed: TOGGLE` - whether to include the bleed zone when exporting cards.
+ - `include-bleed: TOGGLE` - whether to include the bleed area when exporting cards.
 Default value is `yes` for `bulk` export targets and `no` for all others.

 Additionally the `export` section acts like the `defaults` section, but for export targets

     export {